 Prior to the panel being convened, shortage situation nominations will be evaluated and scored according to the established scoring system by a primary reviewer.
 When the panel convenes, the primary reviewer will present each nomination orally in summary form.
 After each presentation, panelists will have an opportunity, if necessary, to discuss the nomination, with the primary reviewer leading the discussion and recording comments.
 After the panel discussion is complete, any scoring revisions will be made by and at the discretion of the primary reviewer.
-The panel is then polled to recommend, or not recommend, the shortage situation designation.
+The panel is then polled to recommend, or not recommend, the shortage situation for designation.
 Nominations scoring 70 or higher by the primary reviewer (on a scale of 0 to 100), and receiving a simple majority vote in support of designation as a shortage situation will be "recommended for designation as a shortage situation."
 Nominations scoring below 70 by the primary reviewer, and failure to achieve a simple majority vote in support of designation will be "not recommended for designation as a shortage situation."
 In the event of a discrepancy between the primary reviewer's scoring and the panel poll results, the VMLRP program manager will be authorized to make the final determination on the nomination's designation.

-Done at Washington, DC, January 15, 2010.
+Done in Washington, DC this 24th day of January, 2011.

 Roger Beachy,

 Director, National Institute of Food and Agriculture.

 [FR Doc.
-2010-1114 Filed 1-21-10; 8:45 am]
+2011-1863 Filed 1-27-11; 8:45 am]